espressif/esp-faq/docs/en/software-framework/protocols/lwip.rst

 ----------------

-Does IPv6 support setting static IP?
+Do IPv4 and IPv6 support setting a static IP?
 -----------------------------------------------------------------------------------------------------------------------------------------

-  IPv6's link-local address is generated automatically according to certain protocol rules, so there is no need to manually set it.
-Therefore, it cannot set static addresses as IPVv4.
+  - If it is a local static IP, IPv4 supports manual configuration, but the local IP for IPv6 is automatically generated according to protocol rules and does not require manual configuration.
+  - If it is a global static IP, both IPv6 and IPv4 support manual configuration.

 ------------------------